monolith-php/framework/README.md

 # Monolith PHP Web Development Framework

-**version: 5.19**
+**version: 5.20**

-This is in-development and is not likely to be ever prepared for mass consumption.
+This isn't a tool that should be adopted.
+It's a design project to experiment with ideas.

 ## Goals